anyafp/ece4960/_labs/lab1.md

 layout: lab
 ---

+In Lab 1, we first began with the necessary setup for the Arduino which included installing the Arduino IDE and getting the Arduino to perform the basic example code of making the LED blink.
+Then we used the CdS photoresistor and built a circuit that connected the photoresistor, resistor and Arduino together.
+Finally, we set up two photoresistors in the circuit to act as the "eyes" of the robot in future labs.

 ## Objectives

 * Familiarize ourselves with the Arduino IDE and Arduino Nano Every.
 * Learn about the analogRead function of the Arduino.
 * Use photoresistors in conjunction with our Arduino.

-## Introduction

-In Lab 1, we first began with the necessary setup for the Arduino which included installing the Arduino IDE and getting the Arduino to perform the basic example code of making the LED blink.
-Then we used the CdS photoresistor and built a circuit that connected the photoresistor, resistor and Arduino together.
-Finally, we set up two photoresistors in the circuit to act as the "eyes" of the robot in future labs.

 ## Blink LED

 Using the code provided by the 3400 instructors as well as the example Arduino codes, we managed to use the board appropriately to blink the LED on the Arduino Nano Every.

-<p align="center"><iframe width="336" height="252" src="https://youtube.com/embed/vXqJwqce-0o"></iframe></p>
+<p align="center"><iframe width="720" height="408" src="https://youtube.com/embed/vXqJwqce-0o"></iframe></p>
 <p></p>

 ## CdS Photoresistor